Pregnancy and fish: What's safe to eat?

 Eat a variety of seafood that's low in mercury and high in omega-3 fatty acids, such as:

-However, limit white (albacore) tuna and tuna steaks to 6 ounces (170 grams) a week.
+However, limit white tuna — also called albacore tuna — and tuna steaks to 6 ounces (170 grams) a week.

 Are there other guidelines for seafood during pregnancy?

 - Avoid large, predatory fish.
-To reduce your exposure to mercury, don't eat shark, swordfish, king mackerel or tilefish.
+To lower your exposure to mercury, don't eat shark, swordfish, king mackerel or tilefish.

 - Skip uncooked fish and shellfish.
-To avoid harmful bacteria or viruses, don't eat uncooked fish and shellfish, including oysters, sushi, sashimi and refrigerated uncooked seafood labeled nova style, lox, kippered, smoked or jerky.
+To avoid harmful bacteria or viruses, don't eat fish and shellfish that has not been cooked.
+That includes oysters, sushi, sashimi, and refrigerated seafood that hasn't been cooked that is labeled nova style, lox, kippered, smoked or jerky.

 - Understand local fish advisories.
 If you eat fish from local waters, pay attention to local advisories.
 If advice isn't available, limit fish from local waters to 6 ounces (170 grams) a week.